harvester/docs/docs/advanced/addons/nvidiadrivertoolkit.md

 _Available as of v1.3.0_

-Nvidia Driver toolkit is an addon to allow users to deploy NVIDIA GRID KVM drivers out of band to their existing Harvester clusters.
+nvidia-driver-toolkit is an add-on that allows you to deploy out-of-band NVIDIA GRID KVM drivers to your existing Harvester clusters.

 :::note
-the toolkit does not ship the NVIDIA KVM drivers but only the correct harvester OS image, build utils and kernel headers to allow nvidia drivers to be compiled and loaded from the container.
-Users will need a valid NVIDIA subscription to be able to download the NVIDIA KVM drivers.
-Please refer to the [NVIDIA Documentation](https://www.nvidia.com/en-au/drivers/vgpu-software-driver/) to identify the correct NVIDIA driver for your GPU.
+The toolkit only includes the correct Harvester OS image, build utilities, and kernel headers that allow NVIDIA drivers to be compiled and loaded from the container.
+You must download the NVIDIA KVM drivers using a valid NVIDIA subscription.
+For guidance on identifying the correct driver for your NVIDIA GPU, see the [NVIDIA documentation](https://www.nvidia.com/en-au/drivers/vgpu-software-driver/).
 :::

-The harvester iso currently does not ship with the nvidia-driver-toolkit container image due to the size of the image.
-By default the image will be pulled from docker hub.
-For airgapped environments, the users can download and push the image to their private registry.
+The Harvester ISO does not include the nvidia-driver-toolkit container image.
+Because of its size, the image is pulled from Docker Hub by default.
+If you have an air-gapped environment, you can download and push the image to your private registry.
+The **Image Repository** and **Image Tag** fields on the **nvidia-driver-toolkit** screen provide information about the image that you must download.

 ![](/img/v1.3/advanced/nvidia-driver-toolkit.png)

-Users can refer to `Image Repository` and `Image Tag` for details of image to download.

 :::note
-Harvester will always be releasing the correct version of nvidia-driver-toolkit with each Harvester release to ensure that all dependencies needed to install the nvidia kvm drivers are available in the image.
+Each new Harvester version will be released with the correct nvidia-driver-toolkit image to ensure that all dependencies required to install the NVIDIA vGPU KVM drivers are available in the image.
 :::

 To enable the addon, users need to perform the following: